Peter Leven: Coaching career

 During 2014-15, Leven worked as an academy coach at Middlesbrough.
 Leven was appointed to a coaching position at Scottish Premier league club Kilmarnock in June 2015 joining the club as Assistant Manager.
 He left the club on 1 October 2017, when manager Lee McCulloch also departed.

 In April 2018, joined Belarusian club Dynamo Brest.
 Initially employed as head of the academy and B team, he was promoted quickly to first-team assistant manager in August 2018, with an emphasis on overseeing tactics and training under Head Coach Marcel Lička.
 Brest won the 2019 Belarusian Premier League and 2 super cups, only losing 1 game in 36 matches all season and Qualified for UEFA Champions League football breaking a long period of dominance by BATE Borisov.
 Leven left the club in March 2020.

 After leaving Belarus, Leven took up a coaching position at Russian club FC Orenburg again assisting Lička.
 Orenburg would gain promotion to the Russian Premier League after winning the relegation play-offs.

+Leven joined the coaching staff at Aberdeen in June 2023.
+He was made caretaker manager after Barry Robson was sacked, taking charge of one game (a 1-1 draw with Celtic) before Neil Warnock was appointed interim manager.
+Leven reverted to being the first team coach under Warnock, but was again placed in caretaker charge a month later.
+After a good run of results and a 3-3 (6-5 on pens) loss to Celtic in the Scottish Cup, Leven stepped back as Caretaker for the arrival of permanent appointment Jimmy Thelin.